Courses Requiring High School Math Through Geometry

 Astronomy 127: Naked Eye Astronomy

-- Examine common astronomical objects that can be observed by eye, such as the Sun, Moon, planets, stars, comets, and meteors.
+Students learn about the nature of the most common astronomical objects that can be observed by eye, such as the Sun, Moon, planets, stars, comets, and meteors.
+The motion of these objects in the sky is studied along with their influence on the Earth.

 No credit for those who have completed or are enrolled in 105.
 (1 credit mini-course; NS, BS)